Surprised by AI: Volume II

 Are you bored?
 Irritated that you’ve already watched every single show available to stream online?
 Suffering from End-of-Summer Syndrome?
 It’s probably someone else’s fault, and you can sue them!
 While the legal field has been one of the slowest to start engaging with advanced analytics, AI is finally making inroads to help lawyers collect and understand the data that they need to succeed.
 There is certainly a strong case for lawyers to become comfortable enough with the field of technology and analytics in order to be the best advocates for their clients – having access to the use of analytics to support their position, as well as knowing when to be skeptical of statistical/predictive evidence.

-Whiskey for my Men, Beer for my… Bots?
+Whiskey for My Men, Beer for My… Bots?

 People around the world are reporting an increase in their alcohol consumption over the past several months.
 While I have not uncovered any documentation on robot binge drinking during the pandemic, Oregon-based Deschutes Brewery is using AI to help maximize their production as well as free up space and time for experimenting with crafting new brews.
 AI assisted brewing is gaining traction across the globe, and there is even an example of AI being able to be trained off of consumer feedback in order to make improvements to the brews it is managing!